handofkwll/fisica/README.md

 ###pyfiins

-As part of the FISICA project a python program is was written to simulate the data taken by a 'strawman design' double Fourier interferometer in space.
+As part of the FISICA project a python program was written to simulate the data taken by a 'strawman design' double Fourier interferometer in space.
 This program is called **pyfiins**.

-Currently, it is run from IPython (see ipython.org) built on python 2.7 on a Mac.
+It has been successfully run under python 2.7 on a Mac and on a machine running Windows.

 ###Installation

-To run the simulator you will need a Python installation with the following modules available for import (version numbers of my currently working installation in square brackets):
+To run the simulator you will need a Python installation with the following modules available for import (version numbers of a working installation in square brackets, though these should not be important):

   * astropy (.io.pyfits used for FITS file access) [1.0.3]
   * matplotlib (for plotting) [1.4.3]